 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Halloween is a fun time of the year, especially at Disney World.
+Halloween is always a fun time of the year, especially at Disney World.
+Usually around August, Disney World starts gearing up for the holiday with Halloween decorations, special treats, and of course, the Halloween parties!
 And the fall is a great time to visit, thanks to lower crowds and cooler weather.
-Do you have a trip planned for this fall?
-Wondering what special Halloween treats Disney has to offer?
-Read on to find out everything to expect from Halloween at Disney World!
+If you have considered visiting Disney World during the fall to experience Disney’s version of this fun holiday, read on to find out everything to expect from Halloween at Disney World!

 During Halloween at Disney World, you will see special decorations, but they are limited.
-Only the Magic Kingdom and Disney Springs are decorated for the holiday.
+Unfortunately, only the Magic Kingdom and Disney Springs are decorated for the holiday.

-At the Magic Kingdom, fall-colored banners adorn the buildings on Main Street, U.S.A.
-Jack-o-lanterns dot the ledges and windowsills of these buildings too.
-The light poles have Mickey-shaped jack-o-lanterns on them as well.
-And as soon as you enter the park, you will see some pumpkin scarecrows in the Town Square planters.
+At the Magic Kingdom, fall-colored banners adorn the buildings on Main Street, U.S.A and jack-o-lanterns dot the ledges and windowsills.
+The light poles all get Mickey-shaped jack-o-lanterns on them as well.
+And the Town Square flower beds get some cute pumpkin scarecrows.
+You can see these as soon as you enter the park.
+They are great for pictures!

 The Disney Springs holiday decorations are themed more for fall than Halloween.
 They include fall leaves and harvest inspired items such as pumpkins and corn.
+They remind me of a trip to the pumpkin patch or a fall festival.
 You can get some great Halloween photos with some of these decorations as backgrounds.

 Mickey’s Not-So-Scary Halloween Party

 The highlights of the party are the Boo to You Parade, Happy Hallowishes fireworks, and Hocus Pocus Villians Spelltacular stage show.
 Of course, you can’t have a Halloween party without some trick-or-treating!
+There are trick-or-treat trails throughout the park during the party where you can get plenty of candy!
 During the party, you can also meet some popular characters in their Halloween costumes, as well as some characters who are only out during the parties.
-These rare characters include the Seven Dwarfs, Jack Skellington, and Moana.
+These special “party only” characters include the Seven Dwarfs, Jack Skellington, and Moana.
 Disney’s photographers will take some magical photos of your family during the party too.
-You will also find some special entertainment and treats that are available only during the parties.
+Additionally, you will find special entertainment and treats that are available only during the parties.
 For more information about the Halloween parties, see Disney’s website.

 Special Halloween Treats

 Halloween is a fun holiday for kids and adults alike.
 Celebrating Halloween at Disney World makes it even more fun.
 From the decorations to the treats and parties, Disney World makes the holiday one to remember.
 Add in the cooler temperatures and somewhat lower crowds, and this is an awesome time to visit.
-For information on Christmas at Disney World, see my posts about Mickey’s Very Merry Christmas Party and tips for Christmas at Disney World.
-For help planning your trip, see my step-by-step guide, my quick tips for planning your trip, and the best resources for trip planning.
-Have you celebrated Halloween at Disney World?
-Leave me a comment and let me know your thoughts.
+Prefer Christmas to Halloween?
+Check out what to expect from Christmas at Disney World in our posts about Mickey’s Very Merry Christmas Party and tips for Christmas at Disney World.
+For help planning your trip, see our step-by-step guide, quick tips for planning your trip, and the best resources for trip planning.
+Have fun celebrating Halloween at Disney World!
 Happy travels!